FixMyBerlin/radschnellverbindungen/README.md

 ### Planning Phases

-Since this repository should represent build status of the cycle highways, these are the planning phases used exclusively in this order:
+Since this repository should represent build phases of the cycle highways, these are the planning phases used exclusively in this order:
 1. Pilot study [`pilot`]
 2. Preliminary planning [`preliminary`]
 3. Design planning [`design`]